Skip to cookie consent Skip to main content

 Before traveling to Canada or Mexico, check with that country to see if a visitor/tourist visa is required for you to be allowed to enter that country.
 All citizens who apply for a visa at a U.S. Consulate in Canada or Mexico are not eligible for automatic revalidation.

-Citizens and nationals of Iran, Iraq, Libya, Sudan, North Korea, and Cuba are not eligible for automatic revalidation and should expect significant and burdensome delays when traveling outside of the U.S.
+Citizens and nationals from countries on the U.S. list of State Sponsors of Terror are not eligible for automatic revalidation and should expect significant and burdensome delays when traveling outside of the U.S.

 Travel documents